33 million Americans have voted in the midterms, with a surge of younger voters

-Early voting continues to be explosive one day before Election Day, as an energized American electorate weighs in on its government.
+Early voting continues to be explosive, as an energized American electorate weighs in on its government.

 As of early Tuesday morning, at least 33 million people have voted early nationwide, according to data collected by Catalist, a data company that works with Democrats and others, to compile counts of ballots cast before Election Day, either early in-person or by mail.